coderarjob/meghaos-x86/docs/x86/gdt.md

 will not check for under-flow. __Is there no bound check?__
 </strike>

-The above is striked because, having jsut a Expand Up segment is enough for the processor to check both the upper and lower bounds.
+The above is striked because, having just a Expand Up segment is enough for the processor to check both the upper and lower bounds.

 |--------|-----------|----------------------|------------------------|